hiking along the Cumberland Trail (draft)

 From East or West, take I40 Exit 329, Crab Orchard.
 From East, turn right; from West turn left toward the little town of Crab Orchard.
 Cross US 70 and the railroad track.
 Turn left on Main Street.
 In a short distance turn right on Hebbertsburg Road.
 Take Hebbertsburg Road North for 3.3 miles to the power line crossing.
 Park beneath the power line and walk North along the road for about 300 feet to the trailhead on the right.

-4.8 Power Lines to Ozone Falls (by road)
+4.4 Power Lines To Ozone Falls (on Road)

 Description